pytroll/fcidecomp/documentation/verification-validation-plan/verification_validation_process.rst

     |                           |  EUMETSAT Project     |   EUMETSAT          | Coordination of validation           |
     |                           |  Manager              |                     | activities.                          |
     +---------------------------+-----------------------+---------------------+--------------------------------------+

-.. note:: The support of product experts to further verify the correctness of all regridded data would be desirable.
-          However, this verification was considered out of scope.

 Other Resources